 Illinois Online Lottery Games

-Currently, the Illinois Lottery offers tickets to the following games online:
+Currently, the Illinois Lottery offers the following games online:

 - Mega Millions: $2 per play